solana-foundation/developer-content/docs/core/transactions.md

 - **Program address**: Specifies the program being invoked
 - **Accounts**: Lists every account the instruction reads from or writes to, including other programs
-- **Instruction Data**: Specifies which instruction on the program to invoke, plus any additional data required by the instruction (function arguments)
+- **Instruction Data**: A byte arrya that specifies which instruction on the program to invoke, plus any additional data required by the instruction (function arguments)

 ![Transaction Instruction](/assets/docs/core/transactions/instruction.svg)